4d/4d-for-ios/docs/DetailformTemplate-Create.md

 ## Add a detail form template to your mobile project

-First, create a .../Resources/Mobile/form/detail folder next to the Contact.4dbase data and drag and drop the **Custom Detail form** folder in it.
+First, create a *Contact.4dbase/Resources/Mobile/form/detail* folder and drag and drop the **Custom Detail form** folder in it.

 ![Mobile folder custom template](assets/en/custom-detailform/mobile-folder-custom-template.png)